sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Themes/Current_Theme_Scopes.md

 A list of all of the scopes currently available in Studio Themes.

-You can find out the current scope by place the cursor at a particular location and choosing "Commands > Bundle Development > Show Scope".
+{{% alert title="⚠️ Warning" color="primary" %}}You can find out the current scope by place the cursor at a particular location and choosing "Commands > Bundle Development > Show Scope".{{% /alert %}}

 ## General Tokens